So, what makes a successful social media marketing strategy plan?

 For each audience group, you should then create a persona, helping to clearly define who your followers are.
 90% of companies using audience personas say they have led to a clearer understanding of customers.

 The insights gleaned from your audience personas should be used to tailor your social media marketing strategy and help you to develop clear strategies to ensure you engage with all target audiences on social media.
 Audience personas should inform content creation, marketing campaigns, ad targeting, and more to ensure conversions against your goals.

 Step 4: Identify distribution channels and key times to post

 It is important that you identify your key distribution channels and define your strategies for each channel.
-Statista has identified the most important social media platforms for marketers worldwide in 2018.
+Last year, Statista identified the most important social media platforms for marketers worldwide.

-As you can see in the graph below, 67% of marketers said Facebook was their most effective social channel, with Instagram at 10%, Twitter at 5%, and Pinterest just 2%.
+According to Statista, 59% of marketers said Facebook was their most effective social channel, with Instagram at 17%, LinkedIn at 14%, Twitter at 3%, and Pinterest at just 1%.

 However, although these generic stats are useful at providing a bigger picture, knowledge of how your own brand and audience interact on social is much more powerful.

 Research will show the social media platforms where your audience is most active and engaged with your niche and brand.
 This will help you determine where to focus the majority of your resources.